 We sell our products through a network of independent distributors.
 Independent distributors are independent contractors who operate their own business separately and apart from the Company.
 We may not be able to control certain aspects of our distributors' activities that may impact our business.
 If local laws and regulations, or the interpretation thereof, change and require us to treat our independent distributors as employees, or if our independent distributors are deemed by local regulatory authorities in one or more of the jurisdictions in which we operate to be our employees rather than independent contractors under existing laws and interpretations, we may be held responsible for a variety of obligations that are imposed upon employers relating to their employees, including employment-related taxes and penalties, which could have a material adverse effect on our financial condition and results of operations.
-In addition, there is the possibility that some jurisdictions may seek to hold us responsible for false product or earnings-related claims due to the actions of our independent distributors.
 Liability for any of these issues could have a material adverse effect on our business, financial condition and results of operations.